janklab/MCodeNavigator/README.md

 All usage is done through a single function, `MProjectNavigator`.
 Call it to display the navigator window, hide it, or configure it.

 ```
-MProjectNavigator               % Displays the tool
+MProjectNavigator                   % Display the tool
-MProjectNavigator -hide         % Hides the tool
+MProjectNavigator -hide             % Hide the tool
 MProjectNavigator -pin <path>       % Change the pinned directory in the file navigator
+MProjectNavigator -dispose          % Totally shut down the tool, not just hide it
+MProjectNavigator -deletesettings   % Delete all persistent settings for the tool
 ```

 There's also a keyboard shortcut!
 Press `Ctrl-Shift-P` to show or hide the navigator window.